gamtiq/frontend-tools/README.md

 * [Surge](http://surge.sh/) - static web publishing for front-end developers.

 ### Guide, reference, practices, recipes <a name="guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [30 seconds of code](https://30secondsofcode.org/) - curated collection of useful JavaScript snippets that you can understand in 30 seconds or less.
 * [Node.js Best Practices](https://github.com/i0natan/nodebestpractices) - a summary and curation of the top-ranked content on Node JS best practices.

 ### Books <a name="books"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)